South Asia Satellite: Satellite and payloads

 GSAT-9 carries 12 Ku band transponders; each participating South Asian Country has access to a dedicated transponder for their communications.

 The standalone satellite has a liftoff mass of about 2,230 kg.
 GSAT-9 is the first Indian satellite to use electric propulsion albeit partially.
 It carries only 25% of the normal chemical fuel package compared to other Indian satellites, a xenon based electric propulsion system is used for orbital functions of the spacecraft.
 GSAT-20 is expected to be the first fully electric propulsion system enabled satellite.

 Launch

 The satellite was launched on 5 May 2017 at 11:27 UTC aboard the GSLV-F09 rocket from the Second Launch Pad (SLP) of the Satish Dhawan spaceport in Sriharikota, in the southern part of Andhra Pradesh.

 Orbit raising and station keeping

 The launch was followed by a series of orbit-raising operations (using an on-board LAM and chemical thrusters) to place the satellite in the intended geostationary orbital slot.

 Reactions

 Sri Lankan President Maithripala Sirisena congratulated Modi using satellite technology and claimed that it would help uplift the standards of people.
+Nepalese officials commented on Nepalese current inability to fully utilize the satellite information.